 What Makes This Gingerbread Ice Cream Healthy?

-This Gingerbread Ice Cream is the perfect holiday treat, because it's filling and healthy.
-The best part is it is rich and creamy so it doesn't have that "healthy" taste that many healthy ice creams have.
-What makes this ice cream healthy?
+This Gingerbread Ice Cream is the perfect dessert for the holiday season because it's so delicious and perfect for vegans and non-vegans.
+The best part is it is rich and creamy so it doesn't have that "healthy" taste that many healthy homemade ice cream recipes have.
+This recipe is:

-- Vegan - This recipe is free of animal products.
-This means all the products come from plants and therefore naturally contain more nutrients.
+- Vegan - This recipe is free of all animal products.
+This means all the products come from plants and naturally contain more nutrients.

-- Gluten-Free - This Gingerbread Ice Cream does not contain any gluten products.
+- Gluten-Free - This homemade gingerbread ice cream does not contain any gluten products.
 This means it's the perfect holiday treat for anyone with gluten allergies.

 - Oil-Free - This vegan ice cream is made without any oil.
 This means that it is higher in fiber, and has a lower calorie density than other ice creams.
 Since it has more fiber, it is naturally more filling as well.

 - Refined Sugar-Free - This recipe is also naturally sweetened.
 This means that all the sweetness comes from natural, unprocessed ingredients.
 Therefore it has a lower glycemic impact.

 - Whole Foods Plant Based - This recipe is made with all whole foods plant-based ingredients.
 This means that the ingredients are all-natural, and unprocessed.
 Therefore this recipe is highly nutritious.

 This vegan gingerbread ice cream recipe is my favorite dessert to make this time of year.
 The ingredients are super simple and you most likely already have most of them, or you can easily pick them up at your local grocery store!